Tumors of the Orbit

 Rarely, tumors, either cancerous (malignant) or noncancerous (benign), occur in the tissues behind the eye.

-Tumors can form within these tissues, or cancerous tumors from elsewhere in the body can spread (metastasize) to these tissues.
+Tumors can form within the tissues behind the eye, or cancerous tumors from elsewhere in the body can spread (metastasize) to these tissues.